craigkj312/D2-Clan-Titles/README.md

 ## Learn More

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more in the [Create React App docs](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn React, check out the [React docs](https://reactjs.org/).

-### Code Splitting

-This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting

-### Analyzing the Bundle Size

-This section has moved here: https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size

-### Making a Progressive Web App

-This section has moved here: https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app

-### Advanced Configuration

-This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration

-### `npm run build` fails to minify

-This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify
+To read more about the Bungie.net API, check out the [Bungie.net API docs](https://bungie-net.github.io/).